 Comprehensive Nuclear Test Ban Treaty

-The Comprehensive Nuclear-Test-Ban Treaty (CTBT) is an international treaty, first signed on 10 September 1996.
-This treaty prohibits the conduct of nuclear testing in and by the countries Signatories.
+The Comprehensive Nuclear Test Ban Treaty is an international treaty, signed for the first time on September 10, 1996.
+This treaty prohibits the conduct of nuclear tests in and by the signatory countries.

 What is the Federation of American Scientists?

 The Federation of American Scientists (FAS) is an organization founded in 1945.
 It is composed by scientists from the Manhattan Project.
 The members believed people involved had an ethical obligation to bring their knowledge and experience to support those who had to make crucial decisions.
 The people involved would be that scientists, engineers and other types of innovators linked to nuclear technology.

 Early FAS projects focused on nuclear weapons control and research into nuclear energy for peaceful uses.
 The FAS currently deals with a large number of issues where the contribution of science and technology based analysis is crucial.

 The "Strategic Security Program" carries out projects that can reduce potential threats consisting of a number of biological, chemical, conventional and nuclear weapons.